justinmahar/gatsby-starter-mdx-launchpad/README.md

 These settings are then handed to the manifest plugin during the Gatsby config stage.

+## Google Analytics

+This project uses the [gatsby-plugin-google-gtag](https://www.gatsbyjs.com/plugins/gatsby-plugin-google-gtag/) plugin for Google Analytics.

+Simply add your measurement ID to `src/settings/settings.yml` as `googleAnalyticsMeasurementId` and you're ready to go.
+Set this to `none` to disable Google Analytics.

 ## Removing Bootstrap and Font Awesome

 If you'd like to remove Bootstrap and Font Awesome: